finance-quote/finance-quote/README.md

 Method names correspond to the Perl module in the Finance::Quote module space.
 For example, `Finance::Quote-`new('ASX')> will load the module Finance::Quote::ASX, which provides the method "asx".

+Some methods require API keys or have unique options.
+Passing 'method => HASH' to new() enables the caller to provide a configuration HASH to the corresponding method.

 The key 'currency\_rates' configures the Finanace::Quote currency rate conversion.
 By default, to maintain backward compatability,